Search this Site

 - The award will be paid to the awardees or the program’s institution.

-- Leaders of the programs will be required to attend a medical professionalism retreat sponsored by AΩA in Chicago on September 27-28, 2016, to describe their programs and discuss them with others in the field.
+- Leaders of the programs will be required to attend a medical professionalism retreat sponsored by AΩA in Chicago in September 2016, to describe their programs and discuss them with others in the field.
 (Expenses will be paid by AΩA.)

 - Attendees will author and submit papers for a monograph on the teaching and learning of medical professionalism to be published by Alpha Omega Alpha within 18 months of the retreat.